Harvey909090/Company_Management_System/README.md

 # SAFARICOM DEPARTMENT MANAGEMENT SYSTEM

-    A project by GEORGE JAVA
+    A project by William JAVA

 ### Instructions for creating the schema and tables required to run the application.
 **For creating the schema and tables in MYSQL:**